elliothill1407/connect-go-and-grpc/README.md

 - Contributing

 ## Introduction
-The purpose of this project is to compare the usage and performance of two popular frameworks for building APIs: gRPC and Connect-go.
+The purpose of this project is to compare the usage and performance of two popular frameworks for building APIs: `gRPC-go` and `Connect-go`.
 Both frameworks offer features such as type-safe communication, code generation, and support for multiple programming languages.

 ## Features
-gRPC Implementation: Uses gRPC-go to define and implement the greeting service.
+- gRPC Implementation: Uses gRPC-go to define and implement the greeting service.
-Connect-go Implementation: Uses Connect-go to define and implement the greeting service.
+- Connect-go Implementation: Uses Connect-go to define and implement the greeting service.
-Client-Server Communication: Demonstrates how clients can communicate with servers using both HTTP/cURL and gRPC commands.
+- Client-Server Communication: Demonstrates how clients can communicate with servers using both HTTP/cURL and gRPC commands.

 ## Setup
 Before running the examples, ensure you have the following prerequisites installed:
-- Go (at least one of the last two major releases)
+- `Go` (at least one of the last two major releases)
-- cURL (for HTTP requests)
+- `cURL` (for HTTP requests)
-- Protocol Buffers compiler (protoc) and the Go plugins for Protocol Buffers (protoc-gen-go)
+- Protocol Buffers compiler (`protoc`) and the Go plugins for Protocol Buffers (`protoc-gen-go`)

 ## Usage